nulib/homicide-in-chicago/content/searches/defendant-drunk.md

 ---
-title: "Cases where the Defendant was Drinking or Drunk"
+title: "Homicides where the Defendant was Drinking or Drunk"
 layout: crimes
 ---
 ### 83 Cases Found: